- Joining Us

 Footsteps is the only organization in North America assisting people on this journey.
 Based in New York, Footsteps provides a range of services, including social and emotional support, educational and vocational guidance, workshops and social activities, and access to resources.
 Thanks to Footsteps, former ultra-Orthodox Jews have a safe, supportive, and flourishing community to turn to as they work to define their own identities, build new connections, and lead productive lives on their own terms.

-Mavar-מעבר - Information, support and activities for former Ultra-Orthodox in UK
+Mavar-מעבר - Support for former and questioning Ultra-Orthodox in the UK

-GuesherEU - We help Jewish individuals living in the UK or elsewhere in the EU who wish to explore living beyond the confines of their present Ultra-Orthodox community.
+GuesherEU - We help Jewish individuals living in the UK or elsewhere in the EU who have left or wish to explore living beyond the confines of their present Ultra-Orthodox community.

 GesherEU aims to provide a safe space to those seeking to enter mainstream society beyond the insular ultra-religious communities in which they were raised.
 People from the ultra-orthodox and Chasidic communities who choose to enter mainstream society, currently do so as new immigrants in every sense.
-They face cultural disorientation and isolation coupled with a lack of practical knowledge and skills to function independently.
-GesherEU aims to provide support and assistance including educational, vocational and social support, to those who choose to make this difficult transition.
+GesherEU works to provide a new supportive community, to those who choose to make this difficult transition.
+We support those who find themselves in the family court system and help individuals experience new activities and make new friends.

 Forward - Forward is a new org. providing social and educational services to people dealing with the consequences of leaving their ultra-Orthodox communities in Canada.